gantry/docs/pages/01.gantry5/02.configure/12.inheritance/docs.md

 Once you have inheritance enabled, your particle's attributes and/or block settings will be locked, inheriting their properties from the selected particle.

 !!!
-If the original particle is deleted, any actively-inherited copies are **converted into clones** and maintained in their respective layouts.
+If the original source particle is deleted, any actively-inherited copies are **converted into clones** and maintained in their respective layouts.
 You would need to delete the particle from each layout to completely remove it from your site.
 This is only the case for **individually-inherited particles**, and not sections or outlines.

 ## Atom Inheritance